mopidy/infrastructure/README.md

 6. Commit all your changes to Git.

-7. Run `make release` to tag a new release in Git and Docker, to push the source changes to the GitHub repo, and the new Docker image to the GitHub Package Registry.
+7. Run `make release` to tag a new release in Git and Docker, to push the source changes to the GitHub repo, and the new Docker image to DockerHub.